 The science of love: How it shapes our connections

 Human beings are hard-wired to seek connection with others.
 To love and be loved in return is a constant quest for the majority of people.
-But what actually happens in our brains when we experience love?
-And how does this experience evolve over time?
+But what happens in our brains when we experience love?
+And how does this experience evolve?

 What is love?

 Love can be defined in both objective and subjective terms, but it is most and foremost an individual experience.
 We all love differently because we have learnt and developed in different ways.
-The combination of our biological variances, and the environment in which we evolve provides good grounds for each and every one of us to feel love in a different way, however small that difference may be.
+The combination of our biological variances and the environment in which we evolve provides good grounds for us to feel love differently, however small that difference may be.

 How culture shapes the expression of love

-Love can manifest in different ways, and around the world, different cultures will express love differently.
-Eastern cultures are less demonstrative than Western cultures for example, but it doesn’t mean that love is not experienced with the same intensity.
+Love can manifest in different ways, and different cultures will express love differently.
+Eastern cultures are less demonstrative than Western cultures, for example, but it doesn’t mean that love is not experienced with the same intensity.

 Why connection is essential for survival

 Bonding and love are fundamental elements for our very survival as a species.
-The human brain is the only mammal brain which continues to develop after birth, for a period of about two years.
-This creates a dependency between the infant and an adult.
+The human brain is the only mammal brain which continues to develop after birth for about two years.
+This creates a dependency between the infant and the adult.
 The quality of that relationship will establish the future blueprint of how the infant will learn to love and be loved.

 When we experience love, four chemicals in our body and brain play a key part in that experience:

 Dopamine, which works alongside oxytocin, is the chemical which will enable us to take action.
-Oxytocin will make us feel relaxed, but without dopamine, nothing would happen.
-Dopamine is released when experiencing joy which could be anything from eating a delicious meal, spending quality time with the family or just cuddling someone.
+Oxytocin will make us feel relaxed, but without dopamine, nothing will happen.
+Dopamine is released when experiencing joy, which could be anything from eating a delicious meal, spending quality time with the family or just cuddling someone.

 Serotonin is often referred to when talking about mental health, including obsessive compulsive behaviour.
-Regulating our levels of serotonin helps with mental health conditions and when it comes to love, it also help create a little bit of obsession, which in turn helps us stay together in the longer term.
+Regulating our levels of serotonin helps with mental health conditions, and when it comes to love, it also helps create a little bit of obsession, which in turn helps us stay together in the long term.

 These four chemicals are key components when we fall in love.
 Different parts of the brain will be active at different stages of the relationship.